anuvirtane/signup-app/README.md

 - shows how many people have signed up and for what times
 - shows user's own signup information for this course
 - Admins only: shows names of people that signed up
-- will be added before 5.2., except Admin parts later
+- will be added before 5.2., except Admin parts before 19.2.

 ### Login page
 - After login basic user can view and modify one's signup information